crazyscot/find-definition/README.md

 -----------

 In the words of A.A.
 Milne, this script is a bear of little brain.
-It takes you only to the first match for the given tag.
+It takes you only to the first match it finds for the given tag.
+(This is not necessarily the first match in the file, as it uses a binary search for speed.
+If this bugs you, you can always edit the TagsSearcherFactory to return the linear searcher.)

-If there are multiple matches in the tags file, you need to drive your source browser to walk them.
+In other words, if there are multiple matches in the tags file, you need to know how to drive your source browser to walk them.

 In vim: